-Last and best in Origin?s short-lived line of historical flight sims based on the Strike Commander engine, Wings of Glory is an excellent WWI flight sim that is considerably better than the fun-but-flawed WW2 predecessor Pacific Strike.
-The game took the story-oriented sim formulae of Strike Commander to new heights with intriguing plot and characters, solid flight dynamics, and great graphics.
-Here?s what the good folk at Games Domain have to say about this rare underdog: |
+Last and best in Origin's short-lived line of historical flight sims based on the Strike Commander engine, Wings of Glory is an excellent WWI flight sim that is considerably better than the fun-but-flawed WW2 predecessor Pacific Strike.
+The game took the story-oriented sim formula of Strike Commander to new heights with intriguing plot and characters, solid flight dynamics, and great graphics.
+Here's what the good folks at Games Domain have to say about this rare underdog: |

-"In the game you get in the shoes of (your name and call sign here), an American pilot who currently serves with Royal Air Force.
+"In the game you get in the shoes of (your name and call sign here), an American pilot who currently serves with the Royal Air Force.
 You serve in one of the squadrons situated near the front, and from the first day, you start flying numerous missions against Germans.
 Wings of Glory (WoG) is a typical Origin game.
-While it sticks to the events which happened in 1914-1918, it also throws in a plot involving spies, German aces, and, of course (I say so because every Origin game that has plot has it) a death of one of your comrades.
+While it sticks to the events which happened in 1914-1918, it also throws in a plot involving spies, German aces, and, of course (I say so because every Origin game that has plot has it) the death of one of your comrades.

 On the ground, you have a choice of wandering around the barracks, going upstairs, or going to the hangar.
-In barracks, you can often talk to other pilots about life or talk to your CO (commanding officer) about the mission.
+In the barracks, you can often talk to other pilots about life or to your CO (commanding officer) about the mission.
 You can also look at the kill board.
 Upstairs, you can load/save games or look in the mirror at your medals.
 In the hangar, you can chat with mechanics and, of course, pick an airplane you want to fly.

 I welcomed WoG.
 My life was dull and sort of empty after I aced Strike Commander and the loading times of Wing Commander III weren't too appealing.
 Finally, the son of Strike Commander is here.
-Despite the lack of SVGA support, WoG shows off new cool graphics and deafens me with nifty sound FX and speech.
+Despite the lack of SVGA support, WoG shows off new cool graphics and deafens me with nifty SFX and speech.
 Once you get used to the controls, the game becomes just lovely and really fast.
-I recommend it to any fan of Strike Commander, Red Baron, or any other flight sim, and to those who love action intermixed with good plot."
-Two thumbs up, way up!
+I recommend it to any fan of Strike Commander, Red Baron, or any other flight sim, and to those who love action intermixed with a good plot."
+Two thumbs up, way up!Reviewed by: Underdogs